cuba-platform/dashboard-addon/README.md

 To add the additional widget type, you need to do the following:

-- add the not persistence entity class, which extends the class com.audimex.dashboard.model.Widget, then add the annotation com.audimex.dashboard.annotation.WidgetType.
+- add the not persistence entity class, which extends the class com.haulmont.addon.dashboard.model.Widget, then add the annotation com.haulmont.addon.dashboard.annotation.WidgetType.
 Fill the fields name, browseFrameId, editFrameId in the annotation (see JavaDoc).
 Example:

 ```java